bigwiginfohub-wq/TRACEBIND-Atmosphere/manuscript/manuscript.md

 * **Tier 1 ($C_\phi$)** acts as a necessary upstream filter that distinguishes macro-scale coherent flow from stochastic noise.
 * **Tier 2 ($A_{\text{radial}}, S_{\text{orient}}$)** is structurally necessary to provide specific geometric gating (e.g., distinguishing closed rotational symmetry from linear shear zones).

+#### Downstream Operator Characterization

+Following completion of the blinded trial, the frozen operator underwent an independent numerical characterization study (*TRACEBIND-Albatross*).
+That study demonstrated numerical stability, identified an implementation-dependent coordinate-orientation issue present in one legacy preprocessing pipeline, evaluated the corrected coordinate-aware implementation, and established that global $C_\phi$ exhibits a moderate association with the spatial concentration of local vortical structures while remaining distinct from cyclone classification itself.

 ---

 ## 5. Threats to Validity